Meaningful, Effective and Equitable Assignments and Exams

 Creating Assignments Using Blooms Taxonomy

 To create assignments begin with the learning outcomes.
 Learning outcomes determine the method for assessment.
 For example: the lowest level verb on Blooms Taxonomy is remembering and includes verbs such as list, find, describe and locate.
 An example of an assignment to assess a remembering learning outcome is an objective test with fill-in-the-blank, matching, or multiple-choice questions.
 These test items require students to recall facts or basic concepts.

-Select this link for additional examples assignments aligned to all levels Bloom's Taxonomy.
+Here are examples of assessments, learning outcomes and instructional strategies aligned to all levels Bloom's Taxonomy.
 Also see the graphic at the bottom of the page that illustrates Blooms Taxonomy Levels aligned to verbs and assignments.

 Types of Assignments

 Select the assignments below for resources to create meaningful, effective and equitable assignments aligned with outcomes.